crest-cassia/oacis/en/configuring_simulator.md

 ![Specifying MPI processes, OpenMP threads]({{ site.baseurl }}/images/new_run_mpi_omp_support.png){:width="500px"}

-If you enable OpenMP option, environment variable **OMP_NUM_THREADS** is defined in the job script.
+If you enable the OpenMP option, the environment variable **OMP_NUM_THREADS** is defined in the job script.
 The number of threads specified when making the Run is set to this variable.
-Hence, your simulator must refer to **OMP_NUM_THREADS** environment variable to determine the number of threads.
-(If your program explicitly specifies the number of threads using *omp_set_num_threads()* function, the environment variable will be ignored.)
+Hence, your simulator must refer to the **OMP_NUM_THREADS** environment variable to determine the number of threads.
+(If your program explicitly specifies the number of threads using the *omp_set_num_threads()* function, the environment variable will be ignored.)

-If you enable MPI option, the number of processes you specified when making a Run is set to **OACIS_MPI_PROCS** environment variable.
+If you enable the MPI option, the number of processes you specified when making a Run is set to the **OACIS_MPI_PROCS** environment variable.
-For the **Command** field of the simulator, mpiexec command which refers to this environment variable must be specified.
+For the **Command** field of the simulator, the `mpiexec` command which refers to this environment variable must be specified.
 The following is an example of such commands.

 ```shell